ODonnchadha/sitecore-10-helix-getting-started/README.md

 - LEARNING SITECORE:
     - Sitecore Helix.
 A set of overall design principles and conventions for Sitecore development.
     - Sitecore.
 CMS.
 Content and presentation.
+    - Base Sitecore installation with a working Web page built using Helix architecture.
+        - Web pages: Built beginning with layout.
+The layout defines the overall structure of the page.
+        - Inside of the layout, there are multiple renderings.
+The rendering are created seperately, so that they can be reused.
+            - Rendering are placed within a layout using a placeholder.
+            - The rendering content structure is set up using data templates.
+Each field has its own type.
+                - And then Sitecore generates the correct HTML output for each data type.
+        - Layouts, Renderings, and Data Templates need to be built using the recommended architecture and practicles.
+        - Data templates will act as a model which will be bound to renderings to display the values from the fields in Sitecore.

 - CONFIGURING A DEVELOPMENT ENVIRONMENT FOR SITECORE:
     - Installing SQL Server: Install 'new, stand-alone version.'
 Install 'Database Engine Services' and 'Analysis Services.'
         - Choose 'Mixed Mode.'
 Add current user as an admin.
 Reboot.
 Install SSMS.
 Restart.
     - Installing Docker: Docker helps to simplify the development workflow by using a containerized approach.
         - Windows 10?
 Install Docker Desktop.
+        - Docker Desktop installation.
+Configuration:
+            1. Enable Hyper-V Windows Features
+            2. Install required Windows components for WSL 2
+        - Within system tray for Docker, ensure "Switch to Windows containers."
+        - Modify settings - Docker Engine:
+            ```javascript
+                "dns": ["8.8.8.8"]
+            ```
+        - This points to Google's public DNS, which will assure that DNS lookups do not fail within Docker images.
+        - Do not instal the Linux kernel.
 BIOS Virtualization turned on.
-Docker Desktop installation.
-WSL 2 enabled.
 Close and restart.
         - Switch to Windows containers.
 (Default is Linux.)
 Edit settings.
 Modify configuration:
-            ```javascript
-                "dns": ["8.8.8.8"]
-            ```
         - Ensure DNS lookups will not fail.
 Command prompt:
             ```javascript
                 docker version
             ```
+        - Ensure that Windows is set for both Docker client and Docker server.

 - INSTALLING SITECORE:
     - [Sitecore developer portal](https://dev.sitecore.net/)